JNRowe/bleeter/doc/faq.rst

-It is likely the feature you’re missing is either ``body-markup`` or ``body-hyperlinks``, see `capabilities testing`_ for a method you can use to check your notification systems supported capabilities.
+It is likely the feature you’re missing is either ``body-markup`` or ``body-hyperlinks``, see `capabilities testing`_ for a method you can use to check your notification system’s supported capabilities.

-The Xfce_ notification system, xfce4-notifyd_, supports ``actions`` and ``body-markup`` which means it is still quite usable with ``bleeter``.
+The Xfce_ notification system, xfce4-notifyd_, supports ``actions`` and ``body-markup`` which means it is still quite usable with :program:`bleeter`.
 The only functionality you’ll be missing is the direct opening of links within tweet text.

 If you’re not using either Ubuntu, Xfce_ or e17_ but you’re having display